dnw2022/reverse-proxy-nginx/README.md

 One (cheap) way to get around the current limitation of not being able to use custom domains is to use an Azure (Web) App Service that acts as a reverse-proxy.
 Azure App Services (including Azure Web App Services) do support custom domains.
 In this case we use a custom nginx container as the reverse proxy.

-As mentioned in the documenation, in App Services TLS termination happens at the network load balancers.
+As mentioned in the documenation, in Azure App Services TLS termination happens at the network load balancers.
 That means all HTTPS requests reach the app as unencrypted HTTP requests.
-That's the reason the nginx default.conf file configures nginx to listen on port 80 instead of 443.
+That's the reason the nginx default.conf.tpl template file configures nginx to listen on port 80 instead of 443.

 Every Azure Container App that is configured to be externally accessible is automatically made available in Azure with the following format: